SecA

-The SecA protein is a cell membrane associated subunit of the eubacterial Sec or Type II secretory pathway, a system which is responsible for the secretion of proteins through the cell membrane.
+The SecA protein is a cell membrane associated subunit of the bacterial Sec or Type II secretory pathway, a system which is responsible for the secretion of proteins through the cell membrane.
 Within this system the SecA ATPase forms a translocase complex with the SecYEG channel, thereby driving the movement of the protein substrate across the membrane.

 Structure

 SecA is a complex protein whose structure consists of six characterized domains that can explain SecA's capabilities to bind substrates and to move them.
 The following five domains seem to be present in all SecA proteins that have been structurally analyzed so far.

 DEAD motor domain

 This amino acid domain is subdivided into the two nucleotide binding folds 1 and 2 (NBF1 and NBF2) where ATP is bound and hydrolyzed.
 The chemical energy from the phosphodiester bonds results in a conformational change which is transferred to other domains (especially the HWD and the PPXD domains) which consequently mechanically move the preprotein across the membrane.
 However, these conformational changes are partly regulated by other protomer domains described below.